shankie-codes/arts-impact-data-tech-spec/solutions/2-adds-input-form.md

   * Edit contact details
   * Edit details for "my organisation"
 * Further develop API endpoints to support other HTTP verbs, e.g. `POST`, `PUT`, `DELETE`
+* Add authentication solution for POST, PUT and DELETE request (GET requests should always remain public).
+Easy solution here is WordPress cookies for in-domain apps, or OAuth2 if the apps will be hosted elsewhere (or we want to provide 'edit' API access to third-party apps)
+* Update API documentation

 \* The exceptions are the [Outcomes](../master/mocked-api/outcomes.json) and [Artforms](../master/mocked-api/artforms.json) objects.
 These objects exist in order to help group the projects, and so need to be centrally managed by the project adminstrator to ensure data normality.